 If you want the best-looking equipment with the latest features, then Vivint will almost always be our first choice.
 While Frontpoint’s equipment is reliable, it’s also standard.
-You can get the same thing from a provider like ADT or Protect America, so it’s harder for Frontpoint to stand out from the crowd.
+Just a simple hub and keypad.

 That said, both Vivint and Frontpoint use Z-Wave technology, which lets you add a bunch of third-party smart devices into your existing security system.
-You can find lights, locks, smart outlets, and more that work with Z-Wave and are easy to install, so you can automate everything from your porch lights to your air conditioner.
+You can find lights, locks, smart outlets, and more that are compatible with your system and easy to install, so you can automate everything from your porch lights to your air conditioner.